 Click OK on the New Execution Environment dialog box to save the execution environment configuration information.

 You can launch the Eggplant AI agent from the Start menu on Windows or from the Applications folder on Mac.
-However, you must use the command line to run the raw Python agent.
-You can also run the agent from the command line without a UI.
+Alternatively, you can also run the agent from the command line without a UI.

-Open Eggplant AI Agent from the Start menu.
+Open Eggplant DAI Agent from the Start menu.
 The Eggplant AI Agent login screen appears.

-Launch the Eggplant AI Agent from the Applications folder.
-The Eggplant AI Agent login screen appears.
+Launch the Eggplant DAI Agent from the Applications folder.
+The Eggplant DAI Agent login screen appears.

 - Enter the connection details of the Eggplant DAI server to which you want to connect.